 “… Don’ leave ’til I’m ‘sleep, okay?”

-Alessia smiled, soft and fond, as she brushed her fingers through Stella’s curls.
+Alessia smiled, soft and fond, and brushed her fingers through Stella’s curls.
 Even in the safety of the tent, even with exhaustion and poppy dragging her to sleep, Stella wouldn’t let herself rest until she was certain her mother wouldn’t vanish into the dark.

 “I’m not going anywhere, Starlight,” Alessia promised.

-Something in Odrian’s chest tightened at the exchange—something far too close to nostalgia for a man who told himself he didn’t indulge in such things.
-He turned abruptly, pretending to reorganize his already meticulous supplies.
+Something in Odrian’s chest tightened at the exchange.
+He turned abruptly, pretending to reorganize his already-meticulous supplies.

-The motion is just jerky enough that Dionys raised an eyebrow at him.
+The motion just jerky enough that Dionys raised an eyebrow at him.

 “She’ll sleep deep now,” Odrian muttered—firmly ignoring how hoarse his own voice sounded.
 “The poppy does that.
-You should rest, too.
-We’ll keep watch.”
+Rest.
+We’ll take the watch.”

-He doesn’t say what they both know—that this tent is safer than a shack by the river.
-No one—Tharon or Aurean—would dare cross him.
-No one would vanish.
+He didn’t say what they both knew—that this tent was safer than a shack by the river.

 He tossed Alessia a spare cloak—coarse but clean—and jerked his chin toward the spare bedroll.
 No more fanfare.
 No more sentiment.